supremainc/g-sdk/docs/_apis/card.md

 ```
 {: #CustomMifareCard }

-primaryKey :<BR>
+primaryKey
-Primary encryption key to access the Mifare card information.
+: Primary encryption key to access the Mifare card information.

-secondaryKey :<BR>
+secondaryKey
-Secondary encryption key to access the Mifare card information.
+: Secondary encryption key to access the Mifare card information.

-startBlockIndex :<BR>
+startBlockIndex
-Start block index on the Mifare data storage.
+: Start block index on the Mifare data storage.

-dataSize :<BR>
+dataSize
-The size in bytes of the card data.
+: The size in bytes of the card data.

-skipBytes :<BR>
+skipBytes
-This is where the card data appears.
+: This is where the card data appears.
 This is the starting point to read card data.
 It is 0 when reading from the starting point, and indicates the number of bytes skipped after the first.

 ```protobuf